MJO-Teleconnection-Diagnostics/pyMTDG/README.md

 ~~~

 ## 3. Data format <a name="data"></a>
 The package can only read data in the netcdf format.
 Most diagnostics work with daily mean and ensemble mean forecast data.
-Each forecast experiment must be aggregated into one file with the forecast leads as the time dimension.
+Each forecast experiment must be aggregated into one file with the forecast leads (days) as the record dimension.
 In the example below, the forecast initial condition is 2018-03-15.
 ~~~
 netcdf z500_20180315 {
 dimensions: